 Blue Hills Skyline Trail is a 12.7 mile moderately trafficked loop trail located near Quincy, Massachusetts that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.

 Beautiful views, nice terrain, close to the City of Boston.
 Park, and walk on the north direction (.25mi) that closely follows the trail until you hit the Skyline Trail (blue marked).
 Take the Skyline trail West.
 At 1.5 miles on the Skyline Trail you will cross a road and be able to get a reservation map at the Reservation Headquarters for a nominal fee.
 You will successively ascend Hancock Hill, Hemingway Hill, and Wolcott Hill before you head for Great Blue Hill.
 Enjoy the Eliot Tower views.
 Shortly after the wood bridge there is the Skyline Ridge - South Trail.
 Keep walking west, and you will go through Houghton Hill before reaching the Reservation Headquarters again.
 Cross the road again and join the Skyline Trail.
 You have the option of retracing your steps from there, or you can also take a southern approach to your car if after Tucker Hill you head south towards Burn Hill.
 The trail will take you to your car.

 Such a great trail!
 Lots of variety.
 It reminds me of hiking in the southern Berkshires.
 The view from Buck Hill is just absolutely incredible; best on the trail.
 If you are deciding on doing just a section of the trail, definitely include that part.
 Lots of rock and lots of ups and downs; if you do it all in one day, you'll be exhausted, haha!